-The international cooperative programme on the assessment and monitoring of air pollution on rivers and lakes (ICP Waters) was established under the Executive Body of the UNECE Convention on Long-range Transboundary Air Pollution (LRTAP) in July 1985.
+The International Cooperative Programme on Assessment and Monitoring of the Effects of Air Pollution on Rivers and Lakes (ICP Waters) was established under the Executive Body of the UNECE Convention on Long-range Transboundary Air Pollution (CLRTAP) in July 1985.
 Since then, ICP Waters has been an important contributor to document the effects of implementing the Protocols under the Convention.
-ICP Waters has prepared numerous assessments, workshops, reports and publications covering the effects of long-range transported air pollution.
+ICP Waters has prepared numerous assessments, reports and publications that address the effects of long-range transported air pollution.

-The ICP Waters Programme Centre is hosted by the Norwegian Institute for Water Research (NIVA), while the Norwegian Environment Agency manages the programme.
+ICP Waters and its Programme Centre is chaired and hosted by the Norwegian Institute for Water Research (NIVA), respectively.
 A programme subcentre is established at NORCE (previously known as Uni Research), Bergen.
-The Programme Centre's work is supported financially by the Norwegian Environment Agency and from the UNECE LRTAP Trust Fund.
+ICP Waters is supported financially by the Norwegian Environment Agency and the Trust Fund of the UNECE LRTAP Convention.

-The main aim of the ICP Waters Programme is to assess, on a regional basis, the degree and geographical extent of the impact of atmospheric pollution, in particular acidification, on surface waters.
+The main aim of the ICP Waters programme is to assess, on a regional basis, the degree and geographical extent of the impact of atmospheric pollution, in particular acidification, on surface waters.
 More than 20 countries in Europe and North America participate in the programme on a regular basis.

-The Programme's objective is to establish and maintain an international network of surface water monitoring sites and promote international harmonisation of monitoring practices.
-A tool in this work is the inter-laboratory quality assurance tests.
-The biases between analyses carried out by individual participants of the Programme are identified and controlled.
+An objective of the ICP Waters programme is to establish and maintain an international network of surface water monitoring sites and promote international harmonisation of monitoring practices.
+A tool in this work are inter-laboratory quality assurance tests.
+Here biases between analyses carried out by individual participants of the programme are identified and controlled.
 The tests are also a valuable tool for taxonomic discussions and the exchange of identification keys among the participating laboratories, thereby improving the taxonomic skill.

-We here report results from the 22nd intercalibration of the invertebrate fauna.
-We also compare results from all 22 intercalibrations.
+Here we report the results from the 23rd intercalibration of invertebrate fauna.
+We also compare results from all 23 intercalibrations.

-Sut Velle
+Just Velle